Turkish dialects

 There is considerable dialectal variation in Turkish.

-Turkish is a southern Oghuz language belonging to the Turkic languages.
+Turkish is a member of the Western Oghuz branch of the Turkic language family.
 Turkish is natively and historically spoken by the Turkish people in Turkey, Cyprus, Bulgaria, Greece (primarily in Western Thrace), Kosovo, Meskhetia, North Macedonia, Romania, Iraq, Syria and other areas of traditional settlement which formerly, in whole or part, belonged to the Ottoman Empire.
 Turkish is the official language of Turkey, the de facto country of North Cyprus and is one of the official languages of Cyprus.
 It also has official (but not primary) status in the Prizren District of Kosovo and several municipalities of North Macedonia, depending on the concentration of Turkish-speaking local population.
 Modern standard Turkish is based on the dialect of Istanbul.
 Nonetheless, dialectal variation persists, in spite of the levelling influence of the standard used in mass media and the Turkish education system since the 1930s.
 The terms ağız or şive are often used to refer to the different types of Turkish dialects (such as Cypriot Turkish).

+History

+Seventeenth-century traveler Evliya Çelebi's Seyahatnâme contains extensive materials on the various Turkish dialects he encountered throughout his travels.
+His travelogue included detailed examples of the dialects of Gerede, Gördes, and Marash, spoken by the Turkomans of northwestern, western, and south-central Anatolia, respectively, and collected in 1646, 1671, and 1649, in the same order.
+The first and second closely resembled each other.
+He reported that the tongue of Gördes was not employed by his countrymen in Kütahya and Demirci, although he noted it was "the speech of [his] ancestors".
+He identified the Marash dialect as the "true language of the Turks" or "the language of the true Turks".
+For other places in Anatolia, such as Konya, Kayseri, and Malatya, he solely provided several expressions as the dialects were closer to standard Turkish.
+In Amasya, he contrasted between the "elegant" speech of the higher class and the local peasants.
+Although the speech of Trabzon deviated from the standard, he utilized it as part of his description of the city instead of a formal list.

+Evliya Çelebi provided the most detailed account for the East Anatolian dialects in continuum with the Ajem-Turkic (or Azerbaijani) dialects: Diyarbekir, Bitlis, and few samples of Erzurum, Van, Hamadan, Mosul, and Tabriz.
+Evliya Çelebi sometimes referred to those of Diyarbekir and Bitlis as "Kurdish" dialects, while he specified the Tabrizi dialect as the speech of the Turkomans, Afshars, and "Gök-dolaq".

+In the Balkans, Evliya Çelebi recorded significant material on the "Çıtak" dialect of Silistra and Dobruja, and the accents of Bosniak, Abkhazian, and Circassian officials.
+Evliya Çelebi described the dialect of Skopje as midway between the Anatolian and Albanian dialects and the one in Hungary as "basically Bosnian" as the Turkish-speaking population in the region wholly originated in Bosnia.
+In several towns in modern-day Greece, he recorded several words or grammatic forms such as "we came" (gelmişiz): gelmisik in Drama, gelmışıq in Serres, and gelmişik in Vodina.